Do I have an ICBC Car Accident Claim?

 If you want to get an idea of the amounts that have been paid in past settlements, you can go to the Courts of British Columbia website and type in an “ICBC Claims” search.

-Klein Lawyers can help you if you have not yet filed your ICBC claim or if you have already reported your claim and need assistance as you move ahead.
+Klein Lawyers can help you if you have not yet filed your ICBC claim or if you have already reported your claim and need assistance of a lawyer as you move ahead with the claims process.

 Our goal is to protect your rights and ease the burden you may be experiencing after suffering injuries in a car accident.